paulo-jgf/RunUO.T2A/readme.md

 - [xmlimportmap Data\Spawners\Monsters		(Monsters, wild life, town life, etc)
 - [MoonGen                (Create Moongates)

-## How to let people in the server:
+## How to let people in the server
 - If you are under a router you will need to create a rule (search for NAT, Virtual Server, etc in you router configuration) that directs 2593 port (TCP protocol) to the local address of the PC running RunUO.
 - Open RunUO\Scripts\Misc\ServerList.cs and change Address = null; null value to your IPv4 public address.
 - Provide people you want in your public IP address, and it should work.

-## A little help to get you going with adjustments, if you want to:
+## A little help to get you going with adjustments, if you want to
 - Server name: Scripts\Items\Misc\ServerList.cs edit the string part of ServerName
 - Guarded Regions: RunUO\Data\Regions.xml
 - Stats cap: Server\Mobile.cs m_StatCap = 225 (more than one line to change)